krzysztofradomski/compadre/readme.md

 npm run test
 ```
 ### Dependencies
-None, except for some testing devedependencies.
+None, except for some testing dev dependencies.
 ### Credits
 Inspired by the lack of such libs and then finding [Goby](https://github.com/SeanCannon/goby).
 ### License